Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Harmonic Forms with Decay on the Eguchi-Hanson Space

 \item There is a six-dimensional space of harmonic $2$-forms on $(\mathbb{C}^2\setminus \{0\})/\{ \pm 1\}$ which are homogeneous of order $-2$.

 There are no harmonic $2$-forms on $(\mathbb{C}^2\setminus \{0\})/\{ \pm 1\}$ which are homogeneous of order $\lambda$ for $\lambda \in (-2,0)$. \end{enumerate} \end{proposition}

-\begin{proof} It follows from point two in \cref{lemma:the-eguchi-hanson-metric} that $C(\SO(3))$ and $(\mathbb{C}^2\setminus \{0\})/\{ \pm 1\}$ are isometric as Riemannian manifolds.
-It therefore suffices to prove the statements on $C(\SO(3))$. \begin{enumerate} \item Let $\lambda \in [-2,0)$ and assume there exists a harmonic homogeneous $1$-form of order $\lambda$ on $C(\SO(3))$.
+\begin{proof} It follows from point two in \cref{lemma:the-eguchi-hanson-metric} that $C(\SO(3))$ and $(\mathbb{C}^2\setminus \{0\})/\{ \pm 1\}$ are isometric as Riemannian manifolds and we prove the statements on $C(\SO(3))$. \begin{enumerate} \item Let $\lambda \in [-2,0)$ and assume there exists a harmonic homogeneous $1$-form of order $\lambda$ on $C(\SO(3))$.
 We show that the $1$-form must vanish by showing that forms satisfying any of the cases (i), (ii), (iii), and (iv) from \cref{theorem:foscolo-harmonic-forms-on-cone} are zero.
 Using the notation from the theorem, we get the following:

 \begin{enumerate}[label=(\roman*)] \item In this case, $\Delta \alpha_1=(\lambda-1)(\lambda+3)\alpha_1$.
 For $\lambda \in [-2,0)$, the factor $(\lambda-1)(\lambda+3)$ is negative, so our assumption implies that $\alpha_1$ is a closed $0$-form that is an eigenform of $\Delta_{\SO(3)}$ for a negative eigenvalue, which implies $\alpha_1=0$ by \cref{theorem:spectrum-of-laplacian-on-so3}.